 This behaviour was understandable as Freya became conscious that not everything around her was a positive force.
 Cautiousness emanates from experience; Freya is highly intelligent and evolution has dictated that it’s her role to warn and protect me from danger.

 Also as Freya moves into adulthood she has begun to assert her wants and needs.
-When she wants an apple she quite literally points to them, at bedtime she sits quite firmly in the sitting room, refusing to go willingly onto her bed in the kitchen, even with tempting bedtime biscuits on offer; a sign of separation anxiety.
+When she wants an apple she quite literally points to them, at bedtime she sits quite firmly in the sitting room, refusing to go willingly onto her bed in the kitchen, even with tempting bedtime biscuits on offer; a sign of separation anxiety we wondered.

 I remain determinedly in control of course; we’ve come a long way during the last two years of training to have Freya dictate her needs to us now she is two.
 That said, we are empathetic to her needs and try to ensure she feels safe and remains as happy as possible.

 The temptation to over stimulate your cockapoo is a biggie, even though you have no idea you are doing it.

 We’re told with any poodle cross comes intelligence, the spaniel combo means they’re also super energetic.
 So as caring owners we set about ensuring they have plenty of the mental and physical stimulation we believe they need.
 It feels logical that the more your dog is exercised, the more exhausted they will become, which in turn means the calmer they will be.
 But this is not necessarily the case; they can become over stimulated, with adrenalin pumping through their veins for several hours afterwards.